How to Write an Executive Summary for a Report: Step By Step Guide with Examples

 Once they finish reading the last few sentences of the summary, the audience should be looking forward to checking out the remanding parts to get the full story.

-If you are having trouble with finding ways to capture the reader’s attention, you can ask some of your colleagues from the sales department to lend a hand.
+If you are having trouble with finding ways to capture the reader’s attention, consider coaching sessions with colleagues from the sales department to lend a hand.
 After all, that’s their specialty.

 Use Appropriate Language